-The Purim story is the Book of Esther – Megilat Esther; which is a part of the third section of the Tanach – Ketuvim.
+The Purim story revolves around the Book of Esther – Megilat Esther; which is a part of the third section of the Tanach – Ketuvim.
+(Abbreviated from an article in MyJewishLearning.com)

 - King Ahasuerus of Persia dethrones Queen Vashti.